 When can swollen lymph nodes be cancer

 Swollen lymph nodes are almost always a sign of an infection.
-However, there are some cases in which the swelling may happen due cancer.
-The only way to be sure is by going to a GP and doing some blood tests, a biopsy and a tomography.
+However, there are some cases in which the swelling may happen due to cancer.
+The only way to be sure is by seeing a doctor and completing testing like blood tests, a biopsy and a CT.

-Examination of the swollen lymph nodes can help to identity the underlying cause, so the doctor will often feel the area and see if the gland moves, what's it's size is and if it hurts.
-Painful glands have fewer chances of being cancer.
+A physical assessment of the swollen lymph nodes can help to identity the underlying cause.
+The doctor will often palpate the glands to evaluate whether they are fixed or moveable, and to get an idea of size and associated discomfort.
+Painful glands have a fewer chance of being related to cancer.

-The risk of a swollen lymph node being cancer is greater when it lasts more than 6 weeks and other symptoms occur, such as:
+The risk of a swollen lymph node being cancer is greater when the swelling persists for more than 6 weeks and occurs with other symptoms, such as:

 - Absence of pain when touching the lumps

-In addition, age is also an important factor because people over 50 have a higher probability of having a tumor.
-In case of doubt, the doctor may request a needle aspiration biopsy of the lymph node, to check if there are cancerogenous cells present.
+In addition, age is also an important factor because people over 50 have a higher probability of developing cancer.
+If the doctor is unsure and a confirmation is required, the doctor may request a needle aspiration biopsy of the lymph node to check if there are cancerous cells present.

-Some neoplastic diseases that also cause swollen glands are: lymphoma, leukemia, and breast, lung, kidney, prostate, skin, head and neck, gastrointestinal tract metastasis and germinative cell tumours.
+Some neoplastic diseases that also cause swollen glands are lymphoma, leukemia, and breast, lung, kidney, prostate, skin, head and neck, gastrointestinal tract metastasis and germinative cell tumors.

-Most cases of swollen lymph nodes do not require treatment, and so they disappear in less than one week.
-It is recommended, however, that visit GP if:
+Most cases of swollen lymph nodes do not require treatment, as they will often resolve in less than one week.
+You should see your doctor, however, if you experience any of the following:

-- There is weight loss with no apparent cause;
+- You have weight loss with no apparent caus

 - Swollen lymph nodes appear in other areas of the body.

-In these cases, the doctor may prescribe several tests, especially blood tests to try to identify the cause, according to the affected lymph nodes, and then start the most adequate treatment.
+In these cases, the doctor may prescribe several tests including bloodwork to try to identify the cause, depending on the lymph nodes that were affected.
+Adequate treatment can will be initiated based on results.